 Longer-term economic, social and environmental impacts

 One of the European 20-20-20 targets is a 20 % reduction in CO2 emissions compared to 1990 levels.
-The improved PD measurement techniques and more reliable instrument transformers will contribute to the reliability of the power grid.
-Even the smallest contribution to this improvement will result in an equivalent reduction in CO2 emissions of many kilotons per year.
+The improved PD measurement techniques for existing and future DC grids and VFT diagnostics in GIS switchgear mounted in large infrastructure installations in densely populated areas and more reliable instrument transformers for energy metering has provided a new level of reliability to the power grid.
+With these diagnostic and metrological improvements, the grid can be used more efficiently to give an equivalent reduction in CO2 emissions easily exceeding kilotons per year.

 List of publications